unfoldingWord/uw-content-validation/src/demos/repo-check/README.md

   //  Alternatives are `SevereMediumLow', 'SingleList' displayType='SingleList'

-  // Specifying maximumSimilarMessages and extractLength is just to show off options
+  // Specifying maximumSimilarMessages and excerptLength is just to show off options
   // —those fields are not necessary (or normal) here maximumSimilarMessages='4' // Default is 3 (0 means don’t suppress any)
-  // extractLength='20' // Default is 15
+  // excerptLength='20' // Default is 15
   // cutoffPriorityLevel='200' // Default is to detect all errors/warnings
   showDisabledNoticesFlag='false' // Display known specific non-issues: 'true' or 'false' />